anabaei/javalearn/JavaSpring.md

   <summary> Start </summary>

   * Start from [here](https://start.spring.io/) and add only `web`
   * Use [this](https://code.visualstudio.com/docs/java/java-spring-boot) for VS not complete yet!
+But STS is more suggested!
   * To define landing page create a package like
   ```java
   src/main/java/com.example.demo1 // your main by default is at this package then